A Writing Chance

 Join our movement for change

-We are looking for 16 new fiction and non-fiction writers and journalists to be part of A Writing Chance 2024-25.
+Meet the 16 new fiction and non-fiction writers and journalists who are part of A Writing Chance 2024-25.

 Why do we need this positive intervention?